zhonghan721/tp/docs/DeveloperGuide.md

 4. If the user is not logged in during command execution, a `CommandException` will be thrown.
 5. The number provided is used to fetch the associated `Delivery` from `Model` if it exists.
 If the provided number does not match any of the IDs of the `Delivery`s stored in `Model`, a `CommandException` is thrown.
-6. If the command completed successfully, the selected `Delivery` will be replaced by an identical `Delivery` (i.e. all field are the same) except for a modified `Note`.
+6. If the command completes successfully, the selected `Delivery` will be replaced by an identical `Delivery` (i.e. all field are the same) except for a modified `Note`.

 The following activity diagram illustrates the logic of creating a `Note` for a `Delivery`